PTSD: National Center for PTSD

-The VA/DoD PTSD Clinical Practice Guideline (CPG) for Posttraumatic Stress Disorder (2017) offers evidence-based recommendations for the treatment of PTSD.(1) The CPG recommends individual trauma-focused psychotherapies, particularly Prolonged Exposure (PE), Cognitive Processing Therapy (CPT) and Eye Movement Desensitization and Reprocessing (EMDR) as the most effective treatments for PTSD.
+The revised Departments of Veterans Affairs and Defense (VA/DoD) Clinical Practice Guideline (CPG) for Posttraumatic Stress Disorder (2023), as well as other clinical practice guidelines for the treatment of PTSD, recommends 3 specific trauma-focused psychotherapies, Prolonged Exposure (PE), Cognitive Processing Therapy (CPT) and Eye Movement Desensitization and Reprocessing (EMDR), as the most effective treatments for PTSD.

 Individual Trauma-Focused Psychotherapy Recommended Over Other Treatments for PTSD